RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

 Some JHU acronyms:
  * **JHU**: Johns Hopkins University.
- * **QLA**: quad linear amps, JHU designed board with power for up to 4 axis.
+ * **QLA**: quad linear amplifier, JHU designed board with power for up to 4 axis.
  * **FPGA**: logic board designed by JHU, mounted on top of the QLA.
 Provides 2 firewire connector to daisy chain and connect to PC.
+Version 2+ also includes an Ethernet connector.
- * **QLA-FPGA**: board set including a QLA an FPGA board.
+ * **QLA-FPGA**: board set including a QLA and FPGA board.
  * **Firmware**: embedded software running on the FPGA logic board.
  * **dMIB**: da Vinci Manipulator Interface Board, board designed to interface between the ISI manipulators using an ITT Cannon plus a foot pedal connector and the QLA-FPGA connectors (SCSI and RS cables)
  * **dSIB**: da Vinci Setup joints Interface Board.
-This doesn't exist yet, we are working on it!
  * **Controller**:
    * Enclosure
-   * Two QLA-FPGA to control up to 8 axis
+   * Two QLA-FPGA to control up to 8 axes
    * dMIB: mounted on the back
    * Power supplies: 12V for logic + motor power:
       * 24 V for all actuators on PSM